 When filing under section 15 – 17 of LOTA, a transparency declaration is not required and should not be created.
 In the event that a transparency declaration is erroneously created, the associated transparency report will remain unfiled in the LOTR dashboard unless the proper procedure is followed.

 Create a Transparency Report

-To file a stand-alone transparency report click on the Create Transparency Report button.
+To file a stand-alone transparency report, click the Create New Record button and select the appropriate response.

 In most cases, a transparency report will be automatically created in LOTR when the transferee is indicated as a reporting body in the transparency declaration.

 There are two ways to access a transparency report associated with a transparency declaration:

 - From the LOTR dashboard in myLTSA, look for the linked transparency report under the LOTR ID# column heading and click on the hyperlink:

 - From the transparency declaration, go to the Transferee section of the form and click on the Open Transparency Report button:

 Property Information is the first section of the transparency report and it is where the legal professional enters a file reference and relevant data such as the title number or charge number.